falent/googleHomeAssistantExpressNodeJS/README.md

 ### 3.1 Docker Containers

-Please do all steps in the order they are described below :) We will create 2 containers which will be connected to each other in one Docker virtual network.
+Please do all steps **in the order they are described below** :) We will create 2 containers which will be connected to each other in one Docker virtual network.

 Our simplified architecture looks like that:

 ![](https://lh3.googleusercontent.com/-K-UcRiRJgzjwR2b8v4sE2h3TZyhPznsM8cB86G37KGJdBKz3KUB2L6hG_UJclx0irdxsGzog0gOpkgE-5nNogmkVImDqgcB7vUnoo6bfhjeEQwNKxjZOm43J33u9sLBWUmVwteZNYDiZ2su3PvJ9D7-UNWsOronF4WBGCBoK4A5RriYA-0r46Jru6OcAxgnX0QDiOG78j9l0g4r3AR-DdOSVrqxPWdOMdL3EfNDO-M5W1fDtpynYuySaffC-ADorUOYDZVNsRGBnSxRuIurYLABdIGxs5-KYn0Gs2Qc_syYO35Sxn7DSTdiiVvyY7Neqa3FRr1Yu5AXWdLh0y1WBfNQicXF7cx5FvCUU-0clalgXM8XB18jp8evF3-d79UWDLNT43-2QYri1OmRSK72MygtrkFETsMMT6r-dsjQpwIgjQQublTmGfN4HcDmzTUjqO_vcMR6C4EOk5bavZUzv-3YMWVkSk2vDtjPSjnHtfRezNHguwSERvQhiwV2KDxw3XIq67xVbfkGdORIKTEzwNyapl55lnOwc_8TNJkgtlXJ02qOFjq7uF9mzCi-gW3saHQnkXjXLEQl1vmktVij5MreGlIfnPO99hMSspf5BGM7R7MqoPaTvI_aIkJGKlHSYd5DuFqhobgYNUSMcx3ioep99fGxJP2WVNOGlVxoXtJ9GCR4fYiMTgMDJufmkE0KoqcVi_qtBqbcfkaK=w1175-h387-no)

 Ngrok is a gateway that communicates with Google Assistants requests/responses via https.
-Our node.js action (skill) app is deployed in a Docker container and is shared with our javascript files in our local directory.
+Our node.js action (skill) app is deployed in a Docker container and we share app code from our localhost with it.
 Thus we can change the code locally and the deployed app reacts instantly to the changes.

 <div id='id-project-configuration'/>

 ### 3.2  Project configuration

 #### 3.2.1 Linux
-Open your terminal and execute the following commands.
-(See Windows for further explanations to the last command):
+Open your terminal and execute the following commands:

 1. Clone our repository from github
 `$ git clone https://github.com/falent/googleHomeAssistantExpressNodeJS.git  ~/Desktop/Template/Google_Assistant_universal_skill_template `

-2. Go to the cloned git repository:
-`$ cd ~/Desktop/Template/Google_Assistant_universal_skill_template`

-3. Create a new Docker network in a terminal tab:
+2. Create a new Docker network in a terminal tab:
 `$ sudo docker network create myNetwork`

-4. Run the _ngrok_ Docker container in your terminal **and do not close this tab!**
+3. Run the _ngrok_ Docker container in your terminal **and do not close this tab!**
 `$ sudo docker run --rm -it  --network myNetwork wernight/ngrok ngrok http myAssistant:5000`

-5. Open a new tab and run an Google Assistant_Docker container:
+4. Open a new tab and run an Google Assistant_Docker container:
 `$ sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -it --rm --network myNetwork --name myAssistant falent/google_home_assistant_express_node_js_server:1`

 #### 3.2.2 Windows